 I have dispensed a portion of the glue as per instruction, how long till it becomes useless?

 A blob of glue is good about 45 minutes after it was dispensed.
 It gets thicker overtime.
 For best results and to conserve your glue dispense smaller blobs to always have a small amount of fresh glue at your disposal.

 I have misaligned my PE part and want to reposition it!

 Slide the tip of your hobby knife between the parts to separate them.
 Once the parts come apart scrub the remaining glue in the same manner, try sliding the tip between the glue remains and the part from the side, the glue will give in.
 PS may need some sanding after the procedure.
-We didn't recognise a need for debonder, Flexy 5k is modelling friendly.
+You can also use VMS Debonder.

 I want to create a stronger metal to metal joint!

 To make a metal to metal joint stronger simply sand the more demanding parts such as tank skirts (schurzen) barrels etc. By doing so you will achieve the following:

 remove possible dip coatings some PE manufacturers apply over the frets,

 give the glue better adhesion thanks to the altered surface.